-Car Crash Injuries by Speed: What a Collision Does to the Human Body
+Car Crash Injuries by Speed: What a Collision Does to Your Body

 Choose a collision type and set the impact speed.
 The figure shows where car crash injuries concentrate on the body; the panel shows the physics behind them.
 Hover or tap any body zone for detail.